wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

 SCA will load all the policies present on the default policy folder; this folder is ``/var/ossec/ruleset/sca`` on Unix environments and ``C:\\Program files (x86)\\ossec-agent\\ruleset\\sca`` on Windows.

-Results of the first scan are reported and alerts such as the following one are fired for every check:
+Results of the first scan are reported and alerts with SCA scan data are fired for every check.

 .. code-block:: JSON